Paul Barrere, guitarist-singer for Little Feat, dies at 71

 NEW YORK (AP) — Paul Barrere, guitarist and singer for the rock group Little Feat, has died.
 He was 71.

-Surviving members of the band announced Barrere’s passing in a statement Saturday.
-Little Feat said Barrere died Saturday morning at a hospital in Los Angeles due to side effects from an ongoing treatment for liver disease.
+Barrere’s passing was announced Saturday by surviving members of the band, who honored his contributions to the music world.
+He died Saturday morning at a hospital in Los Angeles due to side effects from an ongoing treatment for liver disease.

+“Paul, sail on to the next place in your journey with our abiding love for a life always dedicated to the muse and the music,” Little Feat’s Bill Payne, Sam Clayton, Fred Tackett, Kenny Gradney and Gabe Ford said in a statement.

 Little Feat’s lead guitarist, singer and main songwriter, Lowell George, died in 1979.
 But Barrere was a foundational part of Little Feat’s funky, blues-inflected Southern rock.
 He wrote or co-wrote some of the band’s most beloved songs including “Skin It Back,” ”Time Loves a Hero” and “Old Folks Boogie.”

+After initially auditioning as a bassist, Barrere joined the band three years after its founding in 1969.
+The band would carve out a distinct, danceable American sound of their own that melded blues, rockabilly, country, gospel and funk.

 Little Feat is currently on a 50th anniversary tour that Barrere sat out due to his health.
-It wraps up Sunday in Wilks-Barre, Pennsylvania.
+It was set to wrap up Sunday in Wilks-Barre, Pennsylvania.

+Bonnie Raitt, with whom Barrere also played, remembered the guitarist Sunday, calling him “a cornerstone of one of the greatest bands of all time.”

+“We will hold him in our hearts and celebrate his life and music always,” Raitt said.